-or X These are cells containing important but, intermediate results.
-Two colors were used to provide a slight gradation XXX or KXX I have a cens containing important out information of the orange color is considered to be a result having slightly more significance than the lighter yellow cell.
+These are cells containing important but, intermediate results.
+Two colors were used to provide a slight gradation of importance.
+The orange color is considered to be a result having slightly more significance than the lighter yellow cell.

 X.XX This is a key "bottom line" result.
 It is a primary output of a particular W/S.